JonRoslyng/JonRoslyng.github.io/index.markdown

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: "Une Chouette"
 ---
 In 2019 227 people were killed in traffic accidents in New York City, and more than 50.000 people were injured.
 On this webpage we will visualize the geographical patterns of accidents in New York City.
 More specifically we will investigate which school districts, that are the most dangerous.
 The data used for the visualizations on this page, is found on